AllStarLink/ASL3-Manual/docs/index.md

 ![AllStarLink Landing Page](img/pi-appl-landing.png){ width=40% align=right }

-This update required app\_rpt (the Asterisk application that is AllStar) to be heavily modified.
+This update required app_rpt (the Asterisk application that is AllStar) and it's various modules to be heavily modified.
 Many memory leaks have been addressed, modules load or refresh more reliably and many bugs have been squashed.
 This all adds up to improved stability and uptime.

-As part of this update to Asterisk 20, app\_rpt has been refactored to make the code base easier to maintain and enhance.
-The goal being to make app_rpt accessible to more developers.
-The app\_rpt code base will meet all current Asterisk® coding guidelines.
-This process has been going on for over two years and will continue with continue open source contributions and improvements.
+In addition to the many app_rpt improvements and fixes, the code base is easier to maintain and enhance.
+The goal being to make app_rpt code accessable to more AllStar developers.
+Also the app_rpt code base has been modified to meet Asterisk® coding guidelines.

 **Supported Hardware & Software**